7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 One-Mindful: Immerse yourself fully in the sensations of bathing—the warmth of the water, the scent of soap, the feeling of relaxation.

-Effective: Turn bathing into a self-care ritual that not only cleanses the body but also soothes the mind.
+Effective: Turn bathing into a self-care ritual that cleanses the body and soothes the mind.
 Choose bath products and settings that enhance this calming experience.

 6. Looking at Social Media

 Non-Judgmental: Engage with social media content without passing judgment on yourself or others.
-Recognize the tendency to compare and critique, and consciously choose to observe content with openness and curiosity.
+Recognize the tendency to compare and critique and consciously observe content with openness and curiosity.

-Effective: Use social media purposefully, selecting content that uplifts, educates, or connects you with others in meaningful ways.
+Effective: Use social media purposefully, selecting content that uplifts, educates, or connects you with others meaningfully.
 Set boundaries to ensure your social media use supports your mental health and well-being.

 Put your DBT how skills into action with this one – it’ll be challenging!